putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 “Is it about the Rebels,” the general replied without looking up.

-“It’s about one of our squads, 2421 Armed Infantry Squad — five troopers and a lieutenant.”
+“It’s about one of our squads, 2421 Armed Infantry Squad — six troopers and a lieutenant.”

 “Be quick, then.
 Today is a big day.”